Bananas are the favourite fruit in our grocery basket and are grown by millions of people, working on small-scale farms in tropical regions.

-Bananas are grown both on small family farms and much larger commercial plantations.
+Bananas are grown both on small family farms and much larger commercial farms.
 The banana industry provides employment for thousands of people in Latin America, the Caribbean, Southeast Asia, and West Africa.
 It generates vital foreign exchange earnings that governments depend on to improve health, education, infrastructure and other social services.

 The Windward Islands, for example, traditionally earn around a fifth of their total export earnings from bananas alone.
 For Ecuador and Costa Rica, the figures are around 9 and 8 per cent respectively.
 In addition, the industry employs thousands of people in distribution networks and supermarkets worldwide.